saman749/corteva_challenge/README.md

 This repository contains the implementation of Corteva's surplus unit allocation problem, done by Saman Cyrus.

 The code is located inside `main.py` file.
+The index file for the webpage of this project is located at `index.html`.
 There are three methods that are tried to solve this problem:
 - Robust optimization method using `pulp`.
 - Robust optimization method using `pyomo`.